ajlineb/Team-Profile-Generator/README.md

 ## Installation

-Make sure to have node installed and inquirer installed.
+Make sure to have node installed, jest and inquirer installed.

 ## Description